Jump to

 The Subatomic Particles

-The Simple Universe model has a 'neutral' particle that consists of equal amounts of positive and negative electric charge
+This physics model has a 'neutral' particle that consists of both positive and negative electric charge

-In the model, the proton is a positron sandwiched between two of the 'neutral' particles
+In the model, the proton is a positron sandwiched between a pair of the left and right 'neutral' particles

 And the neutron is a proton with an electron embedded into the side of the proton